 Final Budget 2015-16 »

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 Jobs Growth Wales

-The Jobs Growth Wales scheme started in April 2012 and will create 16,000 job opportunities over 4 years for unemployed 16-24 year olds throughout Wales.
+The Jobs Growth Wales scheme started in April 2012 with the intention of creating 16,000 job opportunities over 4 years for unemployed 16-24 year olds throughout Wales.
 The programme caters for young people that are job ready but have had difficulty securing employment.

 The Jobs Growth Wales programme provides unemployed young people aged 16-24 with a job opportunity for a six month period, paid at or above the national minimum wage for a minimum of 25 hours per week and a maximum of 40 hours.
 Young people will be employed for the duration of the programme and the jobs created must be additional to, and not replace, positions that would otherwise be filled.
 The ambition for the programme is that the job opportunities will be sustained after the 6 months has completed.

 Jobs Growth Wales is part funded by the European Social Fund and the current round of programmes came to an end on 31st March 2015 for new entrants only.
 The Welsh Government announced on 13th May 2015 that the JGW Programme has secured EU funds of £25 million from the 2014-2020 ESF Programmes to continue for a further 3 years.